VW on austerity course: Internal letter shows new strategy - Breaking Latest News

 The foundation for the future of the “Love Brand” VW has been laid.
 Now he is starting phase 2 with his board team.
 This is about the long-term perspective of the brand and in particular about its economic performance.

-Because, according to Schäfer’s reasoning, the environment for the automotive industry is more demanding than ever.
+Because, according to Schäfer, the environment for the automotive industry is more demanding than ever.
 Risk of recession, geopolitical conflicts, unstable supply chains, rampant raw material and energy prices, massive competitive pressure – these are just a few of the keywords that are currently shaping the discussions.

 The speed of transformation has also increased significantly in recent months.
 The pressure is increasing.
 The Volkswagen brand must act.